Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Dashboard
 ---------
-The dashboard contains a customized view of Lists, Lookalike Models, Weighted Models and other customizable items.
+The dashboard contains a customized view of Lists, Lookalike Models, Scoring Models and other customizable items.

 Search
 ------